 Although clicking “pay” on your student loans for the last time might not have come with the fanfare you were anticipating, being finished with your student debt is a big deal.

 You now have the ability to move forward and map out the rest of your life.
-You’ve achieved one major goal, which can give you the gumption and willpower you need to get out there and work on new ones.
-Use what you learned when paying off your student debt and apply it to your next financial goal, whether you want to pay off more debt, build up more savings, or start taking retirement planning seriously.
+You’ve achieved one major personal finance goal, which can give you the gumption and willpower you need to get out there and work on new ones.
+Use what you learned when paying off your student debt and apply it to future financial decisions, whether you want to pay off more debt, build up more savings, or start taking retirement planning seriously.